Havana syndrome: NIH Clinical Center studies

-In April, scientists at the National Institutes of Health Clinical Center published the results of two studies conducted over five years on two groups of federal employees (81 and 86 persons) who experienced anomalous health incidents (AHIs).
+In April, scientists at the National Institutes of Health Clinical Center published the results of two studies conducted over five years on two groups of federal employees (81 and 86 people) who experienced anomalous health incidents (AHIs).
 The studies did not find any brain injuries or persistent physiologic changes, when comparing AHI patients to a control group.
 One of the researchers noted that many of the patients are experiencing high levels of stress and anxiety, which can negatively impact their recovery from original AHIs.

 The authors of the first NIH study concluded that "This ... study ... revealed no significant differences in imaging measures of brain structure or function between individuals reporting AHIs and matched control participants after adjustment for multiple comparisons."
 Differences between the AHI individuals and the control group were statistically insignificant, after compensating for errors related to multiple measurements.

-The authors of the second NIH study concluded that "there were no significant differences between individuals reporting AHIs and matched control participants with respect to most clinical, research, and biomarker measures, except for objective and self-reported measures of imbalance and symptoms of fatigue, posttraumatic stress, and depression.
+The authors of the second NIH study concluded that "there were no significant differences between individuals reporting AHIs and matched control participants with respect to most clinical, research, and biomarker measures, except for objective and self-reported measures of imbalance and symptoms of fatigue, post traumatic stress, and depression.
 This study did not replicate the findings of previous studies [which reported evidence of brain injuries]".

 The journal Applied Radiology summarized the results as finding "no significant evidence of MRI-detectable brain injury, nor differences in most clinical measures compared to controls".

 Media

 In March 2024, three news sources published the results of a joint investigation: The Insider, 60 Minutes, and Der Spiegel.
-The journalists interviewed persons that stated that some AHIs were possibly caused by actions of Russian military intelligence, specifically that members of the GRU Unit 29155, known for undertaking foreign operations, received awards and promotions for work related to the development and deployment of "non-lethal acoustic weapons".
+The journalists interviewed people that stated that some AHIs were possibly caused by actions of Russian military intelligence, specifically that members of the GRU Unit 29155, known for undertaking foreign operations, received awards and promotions for work related to the development and deployment of "non-lethal acoustic weapons".
 The journalists also interviewed sources that stated that telephone and travel records of some GRU agents matched the locations where a few U.S. personnel in China and Georgia reported AHIs.
 The Kremlin Press Secretary dismissed the report as "nothing more than baseless, unfounded accusations by the media."
 In response to the report, the White House Press Secretary said that a "foreign adversary is very unlikely."
 US vice presidential candidate JD Vance ridiculed the report, saying that the journalists had "lost their minds".